noaether/nassembly/README.md

 # nassembly

-nAssembly is a high-level flavoured version of x86_64 assembly, designed for the naOS Operating System
+nAssembly is a high-level flavoured version of Intel Assembly, designed for the naOS Operating System

 ## Installation